75/24 Split

 The 75/24 Split (pronounced "seventy-five twenty-four split"), also commonly known simply as "The Split", is the name given to the interchange between Interstate 75 and the eastern terminus of Interstate 24 in Chattanooga, Tennessee.
 The interchange was originally constructed between 1959 and 1961 as a simple directional-T interchange.
 Although Chattanooga is only a mid-sized city by national standards, the interchange is the convergence point of two major north-south freight corridors, running between Atlanta and Detroit, and Atlanta and Chicago, respectively.
 As a result, the interchange has been ranked as one of the most congested bottlenecks in the country, rendering its original design obsolete, and has become notorious for congestion and accidents.
-The interchange is currently undergoing extensive reconstruction in two phases.
+The interchange was extensively reconstructed between 2019 and 2026.

 Overview

 Description

 The approach to the Split on I-75 southbound in 2005, prior to reconstruction.

 The interchange is located along the border between the southeastern part of Chattanooga and East Ridge, a suburb of the former, approximately 1 mi north of the Georgia state line.
 It serves as the eastern terminus of I-24 at I-75.
 It is exit 2 on I-75 and exits 185 A and B on I-24.
 It is located directly south of Eastgate Towne Center and west of Camp Jordan, a large multi-use park operated by the city of East Ridge.
 The area to the west of the interchange comprises mostly residential neighborhoods.
 The interchange is also located less than 1 mi south of the Chattanooga Metropolitan Airport.
 I-75 crosses West Chickamauga Creek directly south of the interchange and South Chickamauga Creek east of it; the two creeks converge along the boundary of Camp Jordan.

 The interchange is a semi-directional T configuration, with I-75 shifting from a northwest-to-southeast alignment toward Atlanta to a northeast-to-southwest alignment toward Knoxville.
-I-24 continues in an east-west alignment past the interchange, first toward Downtown Chattanooga, and ultimately north to Nashville.
+I-24 continues in an east-west alignment past the interchange, first toward Downtown Chattanooga, and ultimately northwest to Nashville.
 I-75 carries three lanes in each direction through the interchange, with both ramps coming from I-24 also carrying three lanes.
 The ramp from I-75 southbound to I-24 westbound has two lanes, and the ramp from I-75 northbound to I-24 westbound bottlenecks from two to one lane; both of these ramps will be expanded to three lanes once the second phase of reconstruction is complete.
 A barrier-separated collector-distributor slip ramp along I-75 northbound also provides direct access to I-75 northbound and I-24 westbound from US 41 and the Tennessee Welcome Center directly to the south in order to reduce weaving.
 On northbound I-75, the interchange is signed as I-24 westbound to Chattanooga and Nashville, while from southbound I-75, it is signed for I-24 to I-59 to Chattanooga and Birmingham, Alabama.